aditya-aim/2.Coding/README.md

 **Description:**

-Allows the user to ask a question about the coding problem.
-The AI will clarify the problem without providing a direct solution.
+Allows the candidate to ask for clarification or hints about the coding question.
+The AI will provide professional guidance without giving direct solutions.

 **Request:**